NicoGGG/nvim/README.md

 ### Potential issue with nvim-treesitter

 > [!NOTE]
-> If the parser goes crazy, it might be do to a conflict between the native nvim parser and nvim-treesitter one.
+> If the parser goes crazy, it might be due to a conflict between the native nvim parser and nvim-treesitter one.
 > To resolve the issue, run the command `:echo nvim_get_runtime_file('parser', v:true)`.
 If there is another parser
 > in addition to $HOME/.local/share/nvim/lazy/nvim-treesitter/parser, go to that folder and rename it whatever.
 > Now running the same command should only show the nvim-treesitter parser.